 The Board conducts its business through a number of Committees, each of which has terms of reference approved by the Board.
-The main committee though which the ordinary business of the Board is conducted is the Finance & General Purposes ("F&GP") Committee.
+The main committee through which the ordinary business of the Board is conducted is the Finance & General Purposes ("F&GP") Committee.
 There is also an Audit Committee (described in the Risk Management and Internal Control section below), a Staff Governance Committee, a Learning, Teaching and Quality Committee, and committees for Remuneration, Nominations and Chairs.
 All of the Board's committees are chaired by a non-executive member of the Board.

-The Staff Governance Committee's terms of reference incorporates the Staff Governance Standards as determined by Colleges Scotland and the STUC.
+The Staff Governance Committee's terms of reference incorporate the Staff Governance Standards as determined by Colleges Scotland and the STUC.
 Its main remit is to ensure an effective system of corporate governance oversight for the management, safety and welfare of the workforce, including a workforce planning and development strategy.
-During 2022/23 membership of the committee comprised four non-exec Board members, as well as the Principal, both staff members and one student member.
+Beginning 2023/24, membership of the committee comprised four non-exec Board members, as well as the principal, both staff members and one student member.
+Unfortunately, due to the resignations of several Board members, all business of the Staff Governance committee was reported directly to the full board.
+This was to ensure that there was no business overlooked during the period of low membership.

-The purpose of the F&GP Committee is to ensure a sound system of internal financial management and control, monitoring performance of that system on a regular basis throughout the accounting period.
+The purpose of the F&GP Committee is to ensure a sound system of internal financial management and control, monitoring the performance of that system on a regular basis throughout the accounting period.
 It recommends to the Board the College's annual revenue and capital budgets, and monitors performance in relation to the approved budgets.
 It also approves and recommends the Annual Report and Financial Statements to the Board.
+The Director of Finance attends the F&GP Committee but not as a member.
 Membership comprises at least three non-exec members of the Board, the Principal, a staff member and a student member.
+Although meetings of the F&GP committee were held throughout 2023/24, all matters were reported to the full board in detail due to the complexity of the financial situation.

-In addition to four Board members (two executive and two non-executive), the Learning, Teaching and Quality Committee (LTQC) comprises two curriculum representatives from each curriculum area, one promoted and one non-promoted, as well as relevant senior managers.
-Its purpose is to ensure the delivery of relevant and high-quality learning for students.
+In addition to five Board members (one executive, one staff, one student and two non-executive), beginning 2023/24 the Learning, Teaching and Quality Committee (LTQC) comprised of two curriculum representatives from each curriculum area, one promoted and one non-promoted, as well as relevant senior managers.
+However, following the first meeting of the committee, the members agreed to amend the membership to include the Heads of Curriculum, Head of Academic Partnerships and the Learning and Teaching coach.

+The Committee's purpose is to ensure the delivery of relevant and high-quality learning for students.
 It works in partnership with external bodies to enhance the student experience, including employability and the relevance of learning to industry needs.

 The Chair's Committee is called as necessary to deal with urgent business that cannot wait for a scheduled Board meeting.
 Membership includes the Board Chair, Vice-Chair, the four Committee Convenors and the Principal.
-There was no requirement to convene any meetings during 2022/23.

-The Nominations Committee comprises members of the Chair's Committee, excluding the Principal.
+The Nominations Committee comprises members of the Chair's Committee, excluding the principal.
 It considers applications for membership to the Board of Management and makes recommendations for appointment to the full Board.
 It also reviews members' continuing professional development and training requirements.
-There was no Nominations committee meeting held in 2022/23 due to there being no recommendations for appointment within the period.
+There were no meetings of the Nominations Committee held in 2023/24.